Fall 2025 Edition

 All virtual presentations will be held on Microsoft Teams in 15-minute increments.

-• If you are displaying visual art virtually, you might want to create a PowerPoint with photos of your work.
+• If you are presenting a visual display virtually, you may consider creating a PowerPoint with photos of your work.

 • If you are presenting a poster, you will need to create a talk about your poster and zoom in on the parts you're referring to as you talk.